You are here

 - Teacher intervention in bullying and incidents of bias;

-- LGBT-supportive teacher practices, such as advising GSA or including LGBT content in teaching;
+- LGBTQ-supportive teacher practices, such as advising GSA or including LGBTQ content in teaching;

-- Teacher professional development (pre-service and in-service) in bullying, diversity, and LGBT issues; and
+- Teacher professional development (pre-service and in-service) in bullying, diversity, and LGBTQ issues; and

 - Differences in students' school experiences based on race/ethnicity, LGBTQ status, gender nonconformity, and geography (i.e., urbanicity, region), among others.